uni-notes/uni-notes/docs/Finance_Electives/Econometrics/09_Time_Series_Modelling.md

 $k$ is the no of lagged input features

-### Output Error Model
+### Output Error Model/Recursive Forecasting

-Using past estimations also
+FIR model using past estimations also.
+Ideally you should develop a model for this (infinite-step forecasting), and then work on using the same model for multi-step forecasting.

 $$
 y_t =